pcrain/GungeonGoVroom/readme.md

 These are changes that improve Gungeon's performance without altering vanilla behavior, and which have a negligible chance of interfering with other mods.
 Safe optimizations should be suitable for all players, and are all enabled by default.

 Currently included safe optimizations are:
+  - **Optimize Visibility Checks**: Skips redundant sprite visibility checks when the results aren't actually used.
+Saves a significant amount of CPU.
   - **Optimize Light Culling**: Uses optimized inlined logic for determining whether lights should be culled.
 Saves a significant amount of CPU.
   - **Optimize Beams**: Pools beam bones to reduce memory usage.
 Saves a modest amount of RAM and CPU.
   - **Optimize GUI Events**: Caches results of expensive lookups for finding GUI event handlers.
 Saves a modest amount of RAM.